 How do we get supplies to the lodge?

-How fit do you need to be to do the hikes?
+How fit do you need to be to take part in the hikes?

-Can we do an excursion to the hot spring, Ais Ais and Hobas?
+Can we do an excursion to the hot springs at AiAis?

-There are no camping facilities at the Lodge.
-Access to Canyon Nature Park and the canyon drives are only for guests accompanied by our guides.
-Eternity Camp and Edge Camp are available to hikers and cyclists on the Rim to River Hiking and Canyon Mountain Biking Trails.
-Booking is essential.
+There are no camping facilities at Fish River Lodge or within the Canyon Nature Park.
+Camps Eternity and Edge are only available to the hikers and cyclists of the Rim to River trails, and booking of these is essential.

 What is the weather like?

-Are there facilities for research at Canyon Nature Park?
+Are there facilities for research at the Canyon Nature Park?